 The bad news was the people of Canaan were well armed and well fortified.
 Moses then decided to return to Midian but the Israelites had other ideas.
 They armed themselves and moved to attack various towns.
 They were beaten badly and fought a retreat culminating in a battle at Hormah.
 The survivors retreated back to Kadesh.
 Some towns that the Israelites attacked are noted in a list in Numbers 33.
 But, the names don't indicate what happened at these towns.
 After the army returned it is assumed that Moses threat to return down the road to the Red Sea was enacted.
 It is unclear if Israelites went all the way back to Midian or only part way.
-DT 2:1 Then we turned back and set out toward the wilderness along the route to the Red Sea, as the Lord had directed me.
+DT 2:1 Then we turned back and set out toward the wilderness along the route to the Red Sea (Edge Sea), as the Lord had directed me.
 For a long time we made our way around the hill country of Seir.
 DT 2:14 Thirty-eight years passed from the time we left Kadesh Barnea until we crossed the Zered Valley.
 It would mean the Israelites left Kadesh and wandered to the south or east.
 They left Kadesh (apparently along the Arabah road) and went elsewhere for 38 years.
 When this happened is only given by the 38 years before mark.
 This is while they are in the Zered Valley.
-Between Aaron's death day 1 month 5 and defeating the Amorites day 1 month 11.
+Somewhere between 30 days after Aaron's death day 1 month 5 and defeating the Amorites day 1 month 11.

 They were condemned to be shepherds for a generation.
 While most Israelites were only employed in Egypt making clay bricks or farm labor or herding goats, some where more skilled.
 Scratching out a living herding goats and sheep may not seem to be the life of milk and honey they were promised.
 Some may have left to seek a better life.
 Ezion Geber was a thriving port city and they spoke a language, Egyptian, that the Israelites knew.
 A caravan trail ran through Midian to Kadesh and beyond.
 There was plenty of trade where they stayed.
 One real miracle would be if half the Israelite population didn't eventually evaporate out of the hill country of Seir.